 The day after the election, we held an incredible two night event just outside of Boston, Massachusetts.
 It was a timely, empowering experience rich with art, technology, science, and conversation.
-Read through the highlights below, then check out our plans to take the show on the road.
+Read through the highlights below, then check out our plans to expand the model.

 ABOUT THE SHOW

 On November 9 & 10, 2016, we launched our first installation of the "It's Only Human" exhibition.

 Over 250 guests from across the Boston, Massachusetts community gathered to explore, discuss, and consider ways to navigate human bias.
 We paired inspiring work from artists with curated scientific research to create a window into the self that most people rarely see.
 Acclaimed psychologist, Dr. Mahzarin Banaji, met with guests and signed "Blindspot", one of the books that inspired it all.
 The talented Dr. Choukri Mekkaoui shared one of his incredible, large-scale interactive images of the real human brain.
 We used interactive technology and immersive mini-experiments to catch our guests in the middle of their own minds’ quirks.
 We started with the fundamentals, like visual illusions, and built our way up, step by step, through false memories, through media bias, through group influence, and finally, to complex issues like prejudice, stereotypes, and power structures.
 Guests spent hours combing through what one attendee lovingly dubbed "a deconstructed book", soaking in every image, every trick, every insight.